ibm-cloud-docs/RegistryImages/ibmcloud-secure-perimeter-network/index.md

 {: #provision_cluster}

 1. Provision your Kubernetes cluster from the **Containers** section in IBM Cloud catalog.
-2. Click Create.
+2. Click **Create**.
 3. Select the Secure Perimeter Segment public and private VLANs from the VLAN dropdown menus.
-4. Fill out all other details as you deem fit.
+4. Enter all other details as required.
-5. Click Create Cluster.
+5. Click **Create Cluster**.

-Review [{{site.data.keyword.containerlong}}](/docs/containers/container_index.html#container_index) documentation on how to get access to your cluster once it has been deployed.
+Review [{{site.data.keyword.containerlong}}](/docs/containers/container_index.html#container_index) documentation about how to get access to your cluster after it has been deployed.

 ## Run initial config of your Secure Perimeter Vyatta
 {: #initial_setup}

 1. Create a file that is named _config.json_.
-This file contains the basic parameters needed by **ibmcloud-secure-perimeter-network** to access the Vyatta.
+This file contains the basic parameters needed by `ibmcloud-secure-perimeter-network` to access the Vyatta.

   ```
   {